From BR Bullpen

 The Reds kept Fox busy for the next four seasons, 1948, 1949, 1950 and 1951.
 He hung in there with a 32 win, 50 lost record, pitching 801 innings in 106 games.
 He did come up with a fair ERA for the four years of 4.09.

 In December 1951, he was sent to the Philadelphia Phillies, along with second baseman Connie Ryan and catcher Smoky Burgess for Eddie Pellagrini, Dick Sisler, Niles Jordan and catcher Andy Seminick.
-For the 1952 Philadelphia Phillies, Fox had 2 wins against 7 losses in 62 innings and his ERA ballooned to 5.08.
+For the Phillies in 1952, Fox had 2 wins against 7 losses in 62 innings and his ERA ballooned to 5.08.
 1953 found him back in the International League with the AAA Baltimore Orioles where he had an excellent season, winning 15 games against 10 losses in 204 innings for a 3.84 ERA.

 Fox was on the professional baseball pitcher's mound from 1943 through 1955.
 His combined pitching totals for those years, both Major League and Minor League showed him with 117 wins against 127 losses.
 He pitched 2,149 innings in 429 outings, giving up 2,192 hits for a 3.97 ERA.